What is a Financial Divorce Order?

-The decree absolute is the legal document that ends your marriage, but it does not end the financial ties that exist between you and your ex-spouse.
+The Final Order (previously known as the decree absolute) is the legal document that ends a marriage, but it does not end the financial ties that exist between you and your ex-spouse.
 This article explains what a financial divorce settlement is and helps you decide if you need one.

-To remove all financial ties and risks of future claims, you need to apply to the court for a financial divorce order.
-A financial divorce order is a legally binding agreement on how you and your partner will divide your assets and wealth when your marriage ends that prevents any future claims.
+A Financial Order removes all financial ties and risks of future claims.
+Applied for through the court, a financial divorce order is a legally binding agreement on how you and your partner will divide your assets and wealth in divorce, which also prevents future claims.

 If you have complicated finances such as multiple properties and businesses, or if you think your spouse is hiding something or disposing of assets, then you should seek the advice of a lawyer.